vero6382/SNAFU_bringup/README.md

 Currently still work in progress...

-Finished collecting data for dmm and dconv -- need to look into dmv a bit more (inconclusive as of 3/6/24)
+Finished collecting data for dmm, dconv, and dmv -- as of 3/8/24

 ## TLDR
 ### dmm